kontainapp/km/tools/hashicorp/readme.md

 When a user creates a VM with `vagrant init kontain-box-name; vagrant up`, the kontain box will be dowloaded from vagrantcloud.

-To place our box there,we create a VM image ("box" in vagrantspeak): `vagrant up; vagrant halt; vagrant --vagrantfile ./Vagrantfile --output /tmp/beta2-kkm.box`, and then login to vagrantcloud and upload the box.
+To place our box there,we create a VM image ("box" in vagrantspeak):
+`vagrant up; vagrant halt; vagrant package --output /tmp/beta2-kkm.box`, and then login to vagrantcloud and upload the box.

 vagrantcloud account: for now we have an account `kontain` with the same password as our wireless password. ("SecureFxx...")
 The box name is kontain/beta2-kkm (it is mentioned in km-releases doc so change it there is needed).